adaltas/node-nikita/docs/content/about/tutorial.md

 ## What is Nikita?

-Nikita is a toolkit to automate the execution of your workflows.
+Nikita is a toolkit to automate the execution of deployment workflows.
 Use one of the many available actions or create your own functions to build simple to complex deployment pipelines and infrastructures.
 Actions are transparently executed locally or remotely over SSH from any host.

 ### Technologies